-Section 11.4.
-Lease or Deed for Proposed Single Site.
-The Academy shall provide to the Charter Schools Office copies of its lease or deed for the premises in which the Academy shall operate.
-A copy of the Academy's lease or deed shall be incorporated into this Contract under Schedule 6.
-Any subsequent amendments to any Academy real estate leasing agreement shall only be incorporated into this Contract pursuant to Article X of these Terms and Conditions.
+A copy of the Academy's amended lease or deed shall be incorporated into this Contract under Schedule 6.
+Any subsequent amendments to any Academy lease agreement shall only be incorporated into this Contract pursuant to Article IX of these Terms and Conditions.

-- Section 11.5.
+Section 11.5.
 Occupancy and Safety Certificates.
 The Academy Board shall: (i) ensure that the Academy's physical facilities comply with all fire, health and safety standards applicable to schools; and (ii) possess the necessary occupancy and safety certificates for the Academy's physical facilities.
 The Academy Board shall not conduct classes until the Academy has complied with this Section 11.5.
-Copies of these certificates shall be incorporated into this Contract under Schedule 6. - Section 11.6.
-Criminal Background and History Checks; Disclosure of Unprofessional Conduct; Compliance with School Safety Initiative.
-The Academy shall comply with Section 1230 and 1230a of the Code concerning criminal background and criminal history checks for its teachers, school administrator(s), and for any other position requiring State Board approval.
-In addition, the Academy shall comply with Section 1230b of the Code concerning the disclosure of unprofessional conduct by persons applying for Academy employment.
-The Academy shall comply with Sections 1230c through 1230g of the Code.
-This Section 11.6 shall apply to such persons irrespective of whether they are employed by the Academy or employed by an ESP contracting with the Academy. - Section 11.7.
+Copies of these certificates shall be incorporated into this Contract under Schedule 6.

+Section 11.6.
+Criminal Background and History Checks; Disclosure of Unprofessional Conduct.
+The Academy shall comply with the Code concerning criminal background and criminal history checks for its teachers, school administrator(s), and for any other position requiring State Board approval.
+In addition, the Academy shall comply with the Code concerning the disclosure of unprofessional conduct by persons applying for Academy employment.
+This Section 11.6 shall apply to such persons irrespective of whether they are employed by the Academy or employed by an Educational Service Provider contracting with the Academy.

+Section 11.7.
 Special Education.
-Pursuant to Section 1701a of the Code, the Academy shall comply with Article III, Part 29 of the Code, MCL 380.1701 et seq., concerning the provision of special education programs and services at the Academy. - Section 11.8.
+Pursuant to Section 1701a of the Code, the Academy shall comply with Article III, Part 29 of the Code, MCL 380.1701 et seq., concerning the provision of special education programs and services at the Academy.
+Upon receipt, the Academy shall notify the Charter Schools Office of any due process or state complaint filed against the Academy.

+Section 11.8.
 Deposit of Public Funds by the Academy.
 The Academy Board agrees to comply with Section 1221 of the Revised School Code, being MCL 380.1221, regarding the deposit of all public or private funds received by the Academy.
-Such deposit shall be made within three (3) business days after receipt of the funds by the Academy. - Section 11.9.
+Such deposit shall be made within three (3) business days after receipt of the funds by the Academy.
+Only Academy Board members or designated Academy employees may be a signatory on any Academy bank account.

+Section 11.9.
 Nonessential Elective Courses.
 If the Academy Board elects to provide nonessential elective courses to part-time pupils at a nonpublic school building, the Academy shall comply with Section 166b of the State School Aid Act of 1979, as amended, MCL 388.1166b.
 Prior to providing instruction, the Academy Board shall ensure that the Academy has sufficient documentation to qualify for part-time pupil funding under the State School Aid Act.
-The provision of nonessential elective courses by the Academy shall be incorporated into this Contract as an amendment pursuant to Article IX of these Terms and Conditions. - Section 11.10.
+The provision of nonessential elective courses by the Academy shall be incorporated into Schedule 7c of this Contract by amendment pursuant to Article IX of these Terms and Conditions.

+Section 11.10.
 Required Provisions for ESP Agreements.
 Any Management Agreement with an ESP entered into by the Academy must contain the following provisions: